Mitigating barren plateaus of variational quantum eigensolvers

-Property~\ref{pro: state} implies that {\ansatz} with a $U_1$ of the universal wavefunction expressibility can accurately solve state-oriented tasks.
-Note that an $N$-qubit {\ansatz} under property~\ref{pro: state} has the universal wavefunction expressibility, so we can use it as the Schmidt coefficient layer of a $2N$-qubit {\ansatz} to generate an arbitrary $2N$-qubit pure state.
+The above analysis implies that {\ansatz} with a $U_1$ of the universal wavefunction expressibility and $U_2, U_3$ being universal can accurately solve state-oriented tasks.
+Note that an $N$-qubit {\ansatz} has the universal wavefunction expressibility under the same conditions, so we can use it as the Schmidt coefficient layer of a $2N$-qubit {\ansatz} to generate an arbitrary $2N$-qubit pure state.

-However, universal wavefunction expressibility could be a strong requirement to some extent.
-In Property~\ref{pro: truncation-general}, we consider a relaxed condition for $U_1$ and analyze the performance of {\ansatz} for generating an arbitrary pure state under this situation.
+According to SEA's ability to evolve $\ket{0}^{\otimes 2N}$ into an arbitrary $2N$-qubit pure state, we can conclude that SEA is effective for the VQE, which aims to variationally find the ground state of a given Hamiltonian.
+To be specific, for any $2N$-qubit Hamiltonian $H$, the goal of the VQE is to find the ground state energy $E_0=\min_{\ket{\psi}} \bra{\psi}H\ket{\psi}$, where the minimization is over the $2N$-qubit pure state set.
+Since a $2N$-qubit {\ansatz} could generate an arbitrary pure state, it can obtain $E_0$ of a Hamiltonian after the optimization.
+This exactly illustrates the effectiveness of {\ansatz} when used in VQE.
+More details can be found in Sec.~II of the Supplemental Material.

+When dealing with a specific task, we can further optimize SEA if we know certain information about the entanglement of the target quantum state.
+The SEA mentioned before can generate a pure state with full Schmidt rank.
+However, if the target quantum state is weakly entangled, we can change the structure of the entangling layer to reduce the cost without sacrificing performance.
+The effectiveness of SEA, in this case, is described in the following proposition.